 The predecessor of Dr. Millar (in Stornoway), when filling up schedules of life insurance, to the question relating to the death of the proposer's relatives by phthisis, is said to have invariably answered,—" No such disease is known in the island."

 That quote comes from an address made in 1865-6 and appears in a volume called Memoirs read before the Anthropological Society of London, Volume 2 1865-6 p435-8 in a piece called Phthisis in the Hebrides.
-This short article is well worth reading in its entirety for it suggests that the islands (and the North-West Coast of Scotland) in the 1860s were relatively free of several significant diseases.
+This short article on Phthisis in the Hebrides is well worth reading in its entirety for it suggests that the islands (and the North-West Coast of Scotland) in the 1860s were relatively free of several significant diseases.
 They would not remain so forever.
 It is beyond the scope of this piece to examine the complexity of the subject but I do think that Catherine's death a decade after that address was given to its London audience serves to remind us that not all that may appear 'backward' or 'primitive' is intrinsically so.
 Had Catherine been living in either of the rural vernacular houses that her parents had been born in, rather than in urban overcrowding, then she, like so many others, might have been spared an early death.